VixidDev/VulkanRenderer/README.md

 ### Shadows

-Integrated both Standard Shadow Mapping, utilising hardware PCF filtering using `Shadow` samplers in shaders, aswell as Variance Shadow Mapping to allow for softer shadow edges with an adjustable tap filter for the blurring stage.
+Integrated both Standard Shadow Mapping, utilising hardware PCF filtering using `Shadow` samplers in shaders, as well as Variance Shadow Mapping to allow for softer shadow edges with an adjustable tap filter for the blurring stage.
 Shadows are implemented for point lights, directional lights, and spot lights.
 Each with their shadow map resolution being variable.

 | Standard Shadow Mapping | Variance Shadow Mapping |
 |---|---|